-For students with disabilities
+For students with special needs

-"Wellness, the Body and Culture" Adapted class will be held on Friday at 10:55-12:35 in Autumn semester.
+"Wellness, the Body and Culture" Adapted class will be held on Tuesdays 10:55-12:35 in Autumn Semester.

 § b234 GS DISTRIBUTION AND ELECTIVE COURSES

 The courses offered by the Faculty of Liberal Arts as part of the General Studies program provide an introduction to major themes and approaches to study in various key areas of human knowledge.